albertstarfield/LUKS-encryption-for-devices-using-Hardware-and-Software-Fingerprinting/README.md

 - Utilization of hardware and software fingerprinting for additional authentication
 - Abstraction layer for the convenience of generating keyfile
 - Auto-unlockupon bootup
-- User-friendly interface for easy data decryption, encryption, and unlocking
 ## How to Get Started
 1. Git clone the repository
 2. chmod +x install.sh